Up-Level Your Stream Elements Commands

 So a simple way to use this command is by having AI answer a question.
 So you would set up the command like this:

-So now when you type !ai tell me a dad joke, what you’re sending to AI is
+So now when you type !ai tell me a dad joke, AI will respond with a dad joke (note: they aren’t always that great)

 Now here’s the fun part: You can tell it HOW you want it to respond like… for instance… a pirate!
 So this is how you might want to write the AI command: